 A temple that is a perfect mixture of the natural and the manmade

-While the city increasingly encroaches on the cultural sights of Nara, venerable Hokki-ji remains a fascinating temple far removed from the modern world.
-One of the Seven Great Temples of Nara, Hokki-ji is a UNESCO World Cultural Heritage site with a three-story pagoda dating back to 706 AD that is the oldest of its kind.
+While the city increasingly encroaches on the cultural sights of Nara, the venerable Hokkiji Temple remains a fascinating temple far removed from the modern world.
+One of the seven temples erected by Shotoku Taishi, Hokkiji is a UNESCO World Cultural Heritage site with a three-story pagoda dating back to 706 AD that is the oldest of its kind.

-You can reach Hokki-ji by bus or on foot, with the latter a good hike.
+You can reach Hokkiji Temple by bus or on foot, with the latter a good hike.

-Hokki-ji can be easily accessed by buses that leave regularly from JR Nara Station or JR Oji stations, and get off at the Hokkiji-guchi bus stop.
-You can walk there is about 40 minutes from JR Horyuji Station.
+Hokkiji can be easily accessed by buses that leave regularly from Nara Station or Oji Station, and get off at the Hokiji-mae bus stop or the Hokiji-guchi bus stop respectively.
+You can walk there in about 40 minutes from Horyuji Station.

-Among the natural attractions are small ponds, trees and the cosmos flowers that grow in the spring.
+Among the natural attractions are small ponds, trees and the cosmos flowers that bloom in the fall.

-As the buildings are constructed from wood using traditional techniques, the contructions feel almost a part of the natural surroundings.
-The way that these building blend into the nature around them is one of the reasons this temple is so popular.
+As the buildings are constructed from wood using traditional techniques, the constructions feel almost a part of the natural surroundings.
+The way that these buildings blend into the nature around them is one of the reasons this temple is so popular.

-Similarly the grounds of the even have an architectural style named after them, Hokki-ji style, which describes the way the temple's main hall and its pagoda are perfectly aligned on an east-west axis with the main hall in the west and the pagoda in the east.
+Similarly the grounds of the temple even have an architectural style named after them, Hokkiji style, which describes the way the temple's Kondo (main hall) and its pagoda are perfectly aligned on an east-west axis with the Kondo (main hall) in the west and the pagoda in the east.